dendronhq/handbook/notes/area.product.sop.early-seed-release.md

         - if not, create a new [[Weekly Journal (Team)|dendron://dendron.handbook/area.product.concepts.weekly-journal-team]]
         - to create a journal, follow same instructions as [[individual weekly journal|dendron://dendron.handbook/handbook.sop.weekly-journal#steps]] but do it for the team weekly journal
         - copy over any of next week items to this journal
+        - Everything going in the early seed should be entered under the `<!-- Early Seed: -->` sections of each category
 1. Install the .vsix file locally and do a sanity check in `test-workspace`
     - make sure early seed features from [[Ready to Ship|dendron://dendron.handbook/area.product.concepts.ready-to-ship]] don't have any obvious bugs
     - See [here](https://stackoverflow.com/questions/42017617/how-to-install-vs-code-extension-manually) for how to install `.vsix` manually